-What is Type 2 Diabetes?
+What Is the Difference Between Type 1 & Type 2 Diabetes?

 Find a Diabetes Specialist

 Type 2 Diabetes Symptoms

 Type 2 Diabetes Risk Factors

 - Being overweight